BartSoluch/Ant-Colony/README.md

 ## Known Issues
 - Ants may occasionally get stuck in zero-normal areas.
 They recover over time.
-- Partial remeshing is not yet implemented; full remeshes occur based on voxel dirty thresholds.
+- Partial remeshing is not yet implemented; full re-meshes occur based on voxel dirty thresholds.
 - Pheromone visualizations are stubbed but not fully enabled.

 ---